Perumpuzha: Education

-Assissi Atonement Hospital
+Assisi Atonement Hospital

-The Assissi Atonement Hospital was started in 1967 by Fr.
+The Assisi Atonement Hospital was started in 1967 by Fr.
 Culburt OFM Cap at Perumpuzha, Kollam district, Kerala.
 On 1971 Benedict Mar Gregorious, Archbishop of Trivandrum, blessed the hospital.
 It was registered under the Travancore Cochin Literacy Scientific and Charitable Societies Registration Act 1955 on 1 November 1989.
 As of 2014 it was run by The Congregation of Sisters of Imitation of Christ (Bethany Sisters).